BumbleB2na/Angular_Tour-of-Heroes/README.md

 2. Is displaying hero details like in [this demo](https://embed.plnkr.co/?show=preview).
 3. Hero list now displaying mock data with click to view details, like: [this demo](https://embed.plnkr.co/?show=preview).
 4. Wrote reusable HeroDetailComponent.
 Nothing visibly changed.
+5. Wrote HeroService to separate data in to own layer.
+AppComponent refactored to work like master class, initializing HeroService mock data and simulating data request from server.
+Nothing visibly changed.